projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_serv_vm.rst

   the bottom of the page).
 - Follow the `Debian installation guide
   <https://www.debian.org/releases/stable/amd64/index.en.html>`_ to
-  install it on your Intel NUC; we are using a Kaby Lake Intel NUC (NUC7i7DNHE) in this tutorial.
+  install it on your board; we are using a Kaby Lake Intel NUC (NUC7i7DNHE) in this tutorial.
 - :ref:`install-build-tools-dependencies` for ACRN.
-- Update to the latest iASL (required by the ACRN Device Model):
+- Update to the newer iASL:

   .. code-block:: bash